Persecution of Christians in the Soviet Union: Resumption of the anti-religious campaign

 A new period of persecution began in the late 1950s under Nikita Khrushchev.
 The church had advanced its position considerably since 1941, and the government considered it to be necessary to take measures in response.

-The two state organizations for overseeing religion in the country (one for the Orthodox, the other for everyone else), changed their functions between 1957 and 1964.
-Originally Stalin had created them in 1943 as liaison bodies between religious communities and the state, however, in the Khrushchev years their function was re-interpreted as dictatorial supervisors over the religious activities in the country.
+The two state organizations for overseeing religion in the country (one for the Orthodox, the other for all other faiths), changed their functions between 1957 and 1964.
+Originally Stalin had created them in 1943 as liaison bodies between religious communities and the state.
+However, in the Khrushchev years their function was re-interpreted as dictatorial supervisors over the religious activities in the country.

-New instructions were issued in 1958 attacked the position of monasteries, by placing them under high taxation, cutting their land and working to shut them down in order to weaken the church.
+New instructions were issued in 1958 that attacked the position of monasteries, by placing them under high taxation, reducing their lands and working to shut them down in order to weaken the Church.

 From 1959 to 1964, the persecution operated on several key levels: